 This does not mean that parties have to abandon all their core values in order to appeal to new voters.
-The underlying data in ‘Mind the Values’ show that each party needs to extend only a fairly short distance from its current voter base to capture the middle ground on economic and social issues.
+The underlying data in ‘Mind the Values’ show that each party needs to extend its envelope of values only a fairly short distance from its current voter base to capture the middle ground on economic and social issues.
 In other words, relatively large numbers of voters appear to be within reach if the parties want to aim for them.
 (And it may be a mistake for either party to assume its only target are recent switchers.
 Labour, for example, must do far more than win back the working-class seats lost since 2010.)

 As we have seen in recent elections, parties do not have to align entirely with voters to gain their support.
 Of equal or greater importance is the skill with which the parties can define electoral issues on their strongest ground and neutralise the importance of issues that lie in more hostile values territory.
-This is what Leave and the Conservatives have manged in the recent past.
+This is what Leave and the Conservatives have managed in the recent past.

 All things being equal, Labour stands to benefit if the economy is the key dividing line.
 Labour certainly did better than expected in 2017 when many voters assumed that Brexit was a done deal.
-On the other hand, unless Labour can turn the public sense of unease with an unfair economy into a popular programme, the Conservatives may be able to neutralise the issue by simply acknowledging, as Michael Gove has done recently, that the economy does not work for many people.
+But unless Labour can public unease with an unfair economy into a popular programme, the Conservatives may be able to neutralise the issue by simply acknowledging, as Michael Gove has done recently, that the economy does not work for many people.

 In turn Labour can defuse the social values gap by playing to issues on which its MPs and members are relatively comfortable.
 If Corbyn’s Labour could promise 10,000 more police it may now be time for ‘tough on crime, tough on the causes of crime’ to be revived by a more patriotic Starmer.
-If the Conservatives fail on ‘levelling up’, or the economy simply struggles to recover from Covid and Brexit they still seem to have a fertile agenda of populist social conservatism and patriotism to mine.
+If the Conservatives fail on ‘levelling up’, or the economy simply struggles to recover from Covid and Brexit they still have a fertile agenda of populist social conservatism and patriotism to mine.
 Conservatives should certainly want to fight a culture war around issues of immigration, ‘interfering judges’ and political correctness.
 It remains to be seen whether Labour’s members will allow the leadership to skirt such a conflict.

-Even if Brexit itself lose electoral salience, a huge panorama of national democratic issues will remain in place.
-These include English devolution, the future of the union and questions of shared or contested ideas of national identity and belonging.
+Even if Brexit itself lose electoral salience, a huge panorama of national democratic issues will remain in place, including English devolution, the future of the union and shared or contested ideas of national identity and belonging.
 It is not yet clear how each of the parties will define their appeal to key sections of the electorate.
 Labour shows few signs of wanting to target those left of centre English identifiers.
-Its leading figures constantly argue that Labour cannot win power without winning seats in Scotland, implying that Scottish Labour MPs would impose policies on England for which England had not voted.
-That idea is no more likely to be popular in 2024 than it was in 2015.
-The Conservatives new ‘muscular unionism’, consisting largely of spending additional money in Scotland and Wales rather than in England’s deprived regions is probably the last thing those same English identifiers want to see.
-Neither of the national stories currently on offer from the major parties - a traditional British unionist story to which all have to assent or a cosmopolitan, internationalism that eschews national pride – appears to have the potential to unite a diverse nation at either the English or the union level.
+Leading figures argue that Labour cannot win power without winning seats in Scotland, implying that Scottish Labour MPs would impose policies on England for which England had not voted.
+That idea is likely to be only slightly less toxic than the threat of dependence on the SNP was in 2015.
+The Conservatives new ‘muscular unionism’, incuding spending additional money in Scotland and Wales rather than in England’s deprived regions is not what those those same English identifiers want to see.
+Neither of the national stories currently on offer from the major parties - a traditional British unionist story to which all have to assent or a cosmopolitan, internationalism that eschews national pride – looks about to unite a diverse nation at either the English or the union level.